Requirement 1: You are or have been the victim of a "severe form of trafficking"

-In the question called Am I eligible for a T-visa?, we list the requirements that you have to meet to be eligible to apply for a T-visa.
+In the question called What must I prove to be eligible for a T-visa? we list four requirements that you have to meet.
 In this section, we explain the first requirement in detail.

 Human traffickers recruit or kidnap their victims to provide sex or labor whether the victims want to or not, known as sex trafficking and labor trafficking.
 These are the two “severe forms” of trafficking recognized by the government.